snowflake/grandstream-prefer-ipv6-bug/README.md

 I captured the packets to and from the phone using such tools as [tcpdump](http://www.tcpdump.org/) and [Wireshark](https://www.wireshark.org/).
 I found that there were some interesting anomalies.

-For full details of my work, please vist our [wiki](https://github.com/snowflake/grandstream-prefer-ipv6-bug/wiki) on Github.
+For full details of my work, please visit our [wiki](https://github.com/snowflake/grandstream-prefer-ipv6-bug/wiki) on Github.